SatyajitRedekar/SatyajitRedekar/README.md

 <h1>Hello world!, I'm Satyajit, a Indian Software Developer 👋</h1>
-<p>A passionate for Artificial Intelligence and Software Development !</p>
+<p>A passionate for Artificial Intelligence and Game Development !</p>

 # 💫 About Me: